How Turkish President Erdogan maintained a grip on power in the country - ExBulletin

 How Turkish President Erdogan maintained a grip on power in the country

-ANKARA, Türkiye — Turkish President Recep Tayyip Erdogan, a populist with increasingly authoritarian tendencies, is due to be sworn in and begin his third presidential term on Saturday after his last election victory.
+ANKARA, Turkey (AP) Turkish President Recep Tayyip Erdogan, a populist with increasingly authoritarian leanings, is due to be sworn in and begin his third presidential term on Saturday following his latest election victory.

 Erdogan, who has ruled Turkey as prime minister or president for 20 years, won a runoff last weekend despite the country’s ongoing economic crisis and his government’s criticized response to the February earthquake that killed more than 50,000 people.